-Figure 17: Reassembly and disaggregation
+Figure 24: Reassembly and deaggregation

-Figure 17 shows the reassembly and disaggregation procedure.
-Two MPDUs 1 and 2 are received from the PHY.
-Both

 Protected transmission

-Transmissions between IEEE 802.15.13 devices may be protected.
-The protection ensures that MSDUs are neither duplicated nor changed in order during transmission between two MACs.
-Moreover, the protection prevents frame losses by an acknowledgment- and retransmission mechanism.
+Transmissions between IEEE 802.15.13 devices may optionally be protected.
+The protection ensures that MPDUs and hence MSDUs are neither duplicated nor changed in order during transmission between two MACs.
+Moreover, the protection prevents frame losses by an acknowledgement- and retransmission mechanism.

+If an MSDU was received through the MCPS-SAP with the Protected parameter set to TRUE, it shall be transmitted protected.
+MPDUs carrying protected MSDUs shall have the Ack Request bit set to 1.
+Protected MSDUs shall be buffered at the transmitter for retransmission if necessary.

-Each device shall maintain an individual sequence number counter for transmissions towards every peer device it communicates with.
+Each device shall maintain an outgoing sequence number counter for transmissions towards every peer device with which it exchanges MPDUs.
 The sequence number is a 12 bit wide unsigned integer, which wraps to 0 after the highest possible value.

-If an MSDU was received through the MCPS-SAP with the Protected parameter set to TRUE, it shall be transmitted in an MPDU having the Ack Request bit set to 1 and hence include the Sequence Control field.
-The Sequence Control element shall contain a sequence number ensuring delivery of the contained MSDU.

-For A-MSDUs, the Sequence Control field of the MPDU shall contain a sequence number, if the A-MSDU includes at least one MSDU that was received with the Protected parameter set to TRUE.
+Protected MPDUs shall be assigned a sequence number.
+The sequence number shall be incremented for each outgoing MPDU on a per receiver device basis.
+Rules for MPDUs carrying fragments are described in 5.5.

+A transmitting device shall not have more than aProtectedWindow unacknowledged MPDUs outstanding.

+Each device shall maintain an incoming sequence number counter for receptions from each peer device with which it exchanges MPDUs.

+MAC shall buffer MSDUs before handing it to the higher layer if any of the previous MSDUs is missing.
+The MAC shall pass MSDUs to higher layer in order.

-Received MPDUs should be regarded as duplicates if they are bitwise equal, i.e. also carry the same sequence and fragment number.
-Two received bitwise equal MPDUs shall not be regarded as duplicates if the receiver received more than aProtectedWindow unique sequence numbers since the reception of the first of the potential duplicate MPDUs.
+Received MPDUs should be regarded as duplicates if they carry the same sequence and fragment number.
+Two received equal MPDUs shall not be regarded as duplicates if the receiver received more than aProtectedWindow unique sequence numbers since the reception of the first of the potential duplicate MPDUs.
 If a duplicate is detected, the receiver shall discard the last received duplicate.

-A transmitting device shall not have transmitted more than aProtectedWindow unacknowledged MPDUs outstanding.

-If the MPDU indicates acknowledged transmission and has the ACK Request bit set in the Frame Control element as well as the Sequence Control element present, the receiver of that MPDU shall acknowledge successful transmissions with either of the following acknowledgment types:
+If the MPDU has the ACK Request bit set in the Frame Control element, the receiver of that MPDU shall acknowledge successful transmissions with either of the following acknowledgment types:

 Single acknowledgment (clause 5.7.1)